magento/knowledge-base/src/troubleshooting/general/database-upload-loses-connection-to-mysql.md

 ## Solution

-First, check if there is a lack of disk space.
-To do so run the `netcat` command in the CLI against the database port 3306; there will be a disk full message if it is full:
+Check if there is a lack of disk space.
+To do so, run the `netcat` command in the CLI against the database port 3306; there will be a disk full message if it is full:

 ```clike
 web@ddc35c264bd89a72042f1f3e5a:~$ nc database.internal 3306
 Database out of space
 ```

 You will need to allocate more space for the database in your `services.yaml` and deploy if you have some space unused.
-For steps see [Service Disk Space](https://devdocs.magento.com/cloud/project/manage-disk-space.html#service-disk-space).
+For steps, see [Service Disk Space](https://devdocs.magento.com/cloud/project/manage-disk-space.html#service-disk-space).

 Note: On the Pro architecture plan, you can check the allocated space on your partition by running the following command: `df -h`